bldl/emplace-spidermonkey/README.md

   One solution we had, was to check if the entry was in the map, by using `std_has`.
-  The problem with this, is that the function is not currently exposed to our code.
+  The problem with this, is that the function is not currently exposed to self hosted javascript code.

 **TODO explain further on std_has**